ZeroNerodaHero/USACO_Platinum_Contest/2021_02Feb/CHANGE.md

     2. Must/Should I help my right team parent?
     3. Can I help myself with self-loop/cross-connection?
 - Benjamin Qi and Danny Mittal define type A/B/C edge.
 The algorithm uses vertices with right shortest distance (d1-1) in both upper layer and lower layer to re-contstruct graph.
 - Could algorithm be based on earliest **"copy loop"**?
-Only **"copy loop"**, the self-loop or cross connection, needs extra edges.
+Only mandatory right team parent and **"copy loop"**, the self-loop or cross connection, needs extra edges.
 The copy loop is not a graph cycle.
 In the diamond graph (1-2, 1-3, 2-4, 3-4), there is no "copy loop".
 The graph becomes a tree after being processed.
 Could the algorithm be based on first traversal and second traversal?

 #### 2. Dijkstra Algorithm Without Re-construction